Kitware/VTK/Wrapping/Python/README.txt

  ValueError: method requires a VTK object.

 This error occurs if you have two copies of the VTK libraries on your system.
 These copies need not be in your linkers path.
-VTK from CVS defaults to building libraries with an rpath flag (under Unix).
 This is necessary to be able to test the build in place.
 When you install VTK into another directory in your linkers path and then run a Python script, the Python modules remember the old path and load the libraries in the build directory as well.
 This triggers the above error since the object you passed the method was instantiated from the other copy.

 So how do you fix it?
 The easiest solution is to simply delete the copy of the libraries inside your build directory or move the build directory to another place.
 For example, if you build the libraries in `VTK/bin` then move `VTK/bin` to `VTK/bin1` or remove all the `VTK/bin/*.so` files.
 The error should no longer occur.

-Another way to fix the error is to turn the `VTK_USE_RPATH` boolean to `OFF` in your `CMakeCache.txt` file and then rebuild VTK.
-You shouldn't have to rebuild all of VTK, just delete the libraries (`*.so` files) and then re-run cmake and make.

 Alternatively, starting with recent VTK CVS versions (post Dec.
 6, 2002) and with VTK versions greater than 4.1 (i.e. 4.2 and beyond)